Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 Oh, I love this.

-So Mrs. Clinton, who really did not have a significant delegate gain last night.
+So, Mrs. Clinton, who really did not have a significant delegate gain last night, all of you who are worried about what happened yesterday, don't be.

 She did not have a significant delegate gain because while she won the Texas primary, she lost the Texas caucuses.

-Obama won the caucuses, and the the delegates he got in the caucuses in Texas wiped out whatever delegate gain Hillary got in Ohio.
+Obama won the caucuses, and the delegates he got in the caucuses in Texas wiped out whatever delegate gain Hillary got in Ohio.

-So it was close to a wash, but now she said, hey, look, I won Ohio.
+So it was close to a wash, but now she said, Hey, look, I won Ohio.

 I should be the nominee.